Volunteer Work In Thailand – A Comprehensive Guidebook

 Volunteering Solutions takes care of the accommodation of all its volunteers in the best possible manner.

 Volunteers are provided accommodation in a volunteer’s home in Chiang Mai.
 Accommodation is on sharing basis with other volunteers.
-The volunteer house accommodations are located in safe and secure neighborhoods within the Chiang Mai City.
+The volunteer house accommodations are located in safe and secure neighborhoods within Chiang Mai City.

 For volunteers working in the Elephant Program, accommodation is provided at the elephant camp itself (Mon- Fri).
 All rooms have an attached western toilet and showers.
-On the weekends the volunteers are welcome to stay at the home in Chiang Mai (if space available).
+On the weekends the volunteers are welcome to stay at the home in Chiang Mai (if space is available).
 If a room is not available there during any weekend, volunteers will have to cover the cost of their own accommodation for those two days.

-In Bangkok, accommodations are provided in the volunteer house which has good road connectivity via BTS Skytrain system.
+In Bangkok, accommodations are provided in the volunteer house which has good road connectivity via the BTS Skytrain system.
 All bedrooms are well furnished and have air conditioners.
-Rooms are allotted on same-gender sharing basis.
+Rooms are allotted on a same-gender sharing basis.
 The entire house is wifi enabled.

 Thailand is a developing nation and the cost of living that one may have to bear while volunteering inheres is not too high; however, it does depend on the kind of activities you indulge in and the standard of living you would want to maintain.
 The official currency of Thailand is